qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_arguments.rst

 Modifying Arguments
 -------------------

-.. _conversionrule:
+.. _conversionrule-on-arguments:

 conversion-rule
 ^^^^^^^^^^^^^^^

-    The conversion-rule node allows you to write customized code to convert the given argument between the target language and C++, and it is a child of the modify-argument node:
+    The ``conversion-rule`` node allows you to write customized code to convert the given argument between the target language and C++.
+    It is then a child of the :ref:`modify-argument` node:

     .. code-block:: xml